 The Big Picture

-The modernized pad will support the launch of Exploration Mission 1, the first uncrewed test flight of the SLS and Orion, currently scheduled for mid-2020.
+The modernized pad will support the launch of Artemis 1 (formerly known as Exploration Mission 1 (opens in new tab)), the first uncrewed test flight of the SLS and Orion, currently scheduled for 2021.
 Built for versatility, it will also be able to support commercial launch providers.
 Click through this gallery to see Pad 39B's new look!

 A Blast of Water

 On Oct.
 15, 2018, NASA successfully tested a water-deluge system at Pad 39B that will reduce the extreme heat generated by launches of the agency's in-development Space Launch System rocket.
 The so-called "Ignition Overpressure Protection and Sound Suppression" system can spew nearly half a million gallons of water up to 100 feet (30 meters) into the air above the launch pad.

 Full Story: H2-Whoa!
 NASA Swamps Launch Pad with Water in Awesome Deluge Test (Video) (opens in new tab)